 101. Advertisement relating to defaulting settlement agent and claims

-(1) The Board may cause to be published a notice in a newspaper circulating in the district in which the defaulting licensee is or was carrying on business as a settlement agent, and the notice shall fix a date not being earlier than 3 months after the publication of the notice, within which claims shall be made.
+(1) The chief executive officer may cause to be published a notice in a newspaper circulating in the district in which the defaulting licensee is or was carrying on business as a settlement agent, and the notice shall fix a date not being earlier than 3 months after the publication of the notice, within which claims shall be made.

-(2) Any claim not made in writing to the Board on or before the date so fixed is barred unless the Board otherwise determines.
+(2) Any claim not made in writing to the chief executive officer on or before the date so fixed is barred unless the chief executive officer otherwise determines.

-(3) After the date so fixed the Board is at liberty to distribute in accordance with this Act, the sum from time to time available to be applied in reimbursement under sections 93 and 95, having regard only to judgments and claims allowed against the Account.
+(3) After the date so fixed the chief executive officer is at liberty to distribute in accordance with this Act, the sum from time to time available to be applied in reimbursement under sections 93 and 95, having regard only to judgments and claims allowed against the Account.

 [Section 101 amended by No. 77 of 2006 Sch.
 1 cl.
-156(2).]

-102. Power of Board to demand securities, and documents
+156(2); No. 58 of 2010 s.
+162.]

+102. Documents etc. may be required to support claims

-The Board may at any time and from time to time require production and delivery to it of securities and documents necessary to support any claim made, or available for that purpose, or for the purpose of exercising its rights against any defaulting licensee and may on default of delivery of those securities or documents reject the claim.
+The chief executive officer may at any time and from time to time require production and delivery to the chief executive officer of securities and documents necessary to support any claim made, or available for that purpose, or for the purpose of exercising the State’s rights against any defaulting licensee and may on default of delivery of those securities or documents reject the claim.

+[Section 102 amended by No. 58 of 2010 s.
+163.]

 Part VA — Education and General Purpose Account

 [Heading inserted by No. 59 of 1995 s.
 80; amended by No. 77 of 2006 Sch.
 1 cl.
 156(11).]